heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph and LLMs.md

 > This study defines criteria that a reliable LLM-as-KB should meet, focusing on factuality and consistency, and covering both seen and unseen knowledge.
 12. Llm-tikg: Threat intelligence knowledge graph construction utilizing large language model (Computers & Security, 2024) [[Paper](https://www.sciencedirect.com/science/article/pii/S0167404824003043)]
 13. Large Language Models and Knowledge Graphs: Opportunities and Challenges (Arxiv, Aug 2023) [[Paper](https://arxiv.org/pdf/2308.06374)] [[Notes (Chinese)](https://hub.baai.ac.cn/view/29492)]
+14. MKGL: Mastery of a Three-Word Language (NeurIPS 2024 Spotlight) [[Paper](https://openreview.net/forum?id=eqMNwXvOqn)]
+>   0. Main target: LLMs to carry out knowledge graph completion.
+>   1. They investigate the integration of LLMs with KGs by introducing a specialized KG Language (KGL), where a sentence precisely consists of an entity noun, a relation verb, and ends with another entity noun.
+>   2. Conclusions: (1) LLMs can achieve fluency in KGL, drastically reducing errors compared to conventional KG embedding methods on KG completion.
+(2) The enhanced LLM shows exceptional competence in generating accurate three-word sentences from an initial entity and interpreting new unseen terms out of KGs.

 __LLMs for Knowledge Graphs__
 1. Enhancing Knowledge Graph Construction Using Large Language Models (Arxiv 2023) [[Paper](https://arxiv.org/pdf/2305.04676.pdf)]